 It is important that you research a bus company before you purchase a fare to travel on that company’s bus or rent a motorcoach for a group trip.
 In some instances, for example on a school bus or transit bus, a passenger does not have the option to choose which carrier to use.
 But, if you do have the option, it is important to investigate the safety record of the company with whom you wish to travel.
 The FMCSA’s website provides a checklist of items for consumers to consider and links to check the safety records of the potential company.
 Please visit our links below to assist you with the navigation to their website.

 Our firm has litigated some of the most serious bus accident cases, including the Bluffton Baseball Team’s bus accident.
 If you or someone you know has been involved in a serious bus or motorcoach accident in Georgia, Finch McCranie, LLP may be able to help you.
-Please contact us online or call the number listed at the top of the page to set up a free consultation.
+Please contact us online or call us at (800) 228-9159 to set up a free consultation.